-- Review and organize all data collected/available. - ◆ Look for common themes indicating the extent to which your program is partly or fully achieving any of the desired outcomes outlined in the framework and identify any areas where you are falling short of meeting youths' needs.

-♦ Highlight these themes to demonstrate the impact and tell the story of your program - this is a great opportunity to use quotes from interviews or focus groups that illustrate key themes.
+- Review and organize all data collected/available. - ◆ Look for common themes indicating the extent to which your program is partly or fully achieving any of the desired outcomes outlined in the framework and identify any areas where you are falling short of meeting youths' needs. - Tip: Gather your team and have a DATA PARTY' where you collectively interpret the data and make sense of what you are learning. - ➡ Highlight these themes to demonstrate the impact and tell the story of your program this is a great opportunity to use quotes from interviews or focus groups that illustrate key themes.